Ru311/100-days-of-code/README.md

 # 100-days-of-code
-Here, I will be posting my codes from #100daysofcoding challenge
+Here, I will be posting my notes & codes from #100daysofcoding challenge
 ### Day-1

 • Virtual Functions